 ACT Legislative Assembly and Assembly Committees

 The elected members of the Legislative Assembly, on behalf of their constituents, take a special interest in planning and land management issues.
-A number of assembly standing committees may have a role in considering aspects of the Planning and Land Authority’s operations.
-On occasions, select committees are formed that may inquire into specific issues concerning the Planning and Land Authority's operations.
+A number of assembly standing committees may have a role in considering aspects of the Directorate’s operations.
+On occasions, select committees are formed that may inquire into specific issues concerning the Directorate’s operations.

 The ACT Legislative Assembly

-The Assembly as a whole has the power to recommend that the Minister direct the Planning and Land Authority to do certain things within our charter.
+The Assembly as a whole has the power to recommend that the Minister direct the Directorate to do certain things within our charter.
 This power is used infrequently.
-It is commonly the Assembly’s Standing Committee on Planning and Environment that reports on planning and land management matters.
+It is commonly the Assembly’s Standing Committees on Planning and Urban Renewal; and Environment and Transport and City Services that reports on planning and land management matters.

-Standing Committee on Planning, Environment and Territory and Municipal Services
+Standing Committee on Environment and Transport and City Services

-Standing Committee on Justice and Community Safety (duties of Scrutiny of Bills & Subordinate Legislation Committee)
+Standing Committee on Justice and Community Safety (Legislative Scrutiny Role)

 This committee, when performing the duties of a scrutiny of bills and subordinate legislation: